 South of this region, the landscape changes into savannas, where the soil is mostly sandy and one can enjoy an undisturbed view at starry skies at night.

 Hereafter are the undulating hills and mountains, densely covered with rain-forest.
 Here there is an abundance of flora and fauna, whereas numerous species are endemic to Suriname.
 The rain-forest is home to more plant species, animals and insects than anywhere in the world.

 Suriname has many nature reserves and parks within its borders.
 In the protected habitat are a great variety of plant species, flowers, insects, amphibians and animals including the jaguar, puma and other big cats.

 These reserves and parks are the crown jewels of the natural exertions, a plant lover's paradise and a scenic land adventure.

 Wilderness lovers can hike on guided expeditions, enjoy the camping life or take a tour on one of the many rivers, crossing the country.

-Canoeing, climbing, white - water rafting and trekking are only some of the many other possibilities.
+Canoeing, climbing, white - water rafting, trekking and bird watching are only some of the many other possibilities.